drugtrends/deaths-2019-shiny/notesOpioidsOtherDrugsPlot.md

 Causes of death data for 2017 and 2018 are preliminary and subject to a further revisions process; data for 2016 are subject to a revisions process; data for 2015 and earlier years are final.

 This figure shows opioid-induced deaths with other drugs (e.g. benzodiazepines, alcohol) contributing to the death.
+Data for opioid with amphetamines and with pregabalin are only available from 2007 onwards.
 </small>